dougmoscrop/serverless-plugin-include-dependencies/README.md

 This is a Serverless plugin that should make your deployed functions smaller.
 It does this by excluding `node_modules` then individually adds each module file that your handler depends on.

+6.1.1

+Fix a bug when using package individually with service-level patterns.

 6.1.0 Supports 'handlerRoot' as per https://github.com/dougmoscrop/serverless-plugin-include-dependencies/pull/96

 6.0.0 requires Node 18.18 and newer to function.
 Updated dependencies, fixed small bugs introduced in 5.1.0 version.